-9.5.2 Building a Design with AutoCounter
+9.5.2 Enabling AutoCounter in Golden Gate

-To enable AutoCounter when building a design, prepend the WithAutoCounter config to your PLATFORM_CONFIG.
-During compilation, FireSim will print the signals it is generating counters for.
-If AutoCounter has been enabled, the autocounter_t bridge driver will also be automatically instantiated.
+By default, annotated events are not synthesized into AutoCounters.
+To enable AutoCounter when compiling a design, prepend the WithAutoCounter config to your PLATFORM_CONFIG.
+During compilation, Golden Gate will print the signals it is generating counters for.